-Section 7.
-Dissemination Agent.
-The Authority may, from time to time, appoint or engage a Dissemination Agent to assist it in carrying out its obligations under this Disclosure Agreement and may discharge any such Agent, with or without appointing a successor Dissemination Agent.
-If at any time there is not any other designated Dissemination Agent, the Authority shall be the Dissemination Agent.
+(g) Dissemination Agent.
+VPSA may, from time to time, appoint or engage a Dissemination Agent to assist it in carrying out its undertaking and may discharge any such Agent, with or without appointing a successor Dissemination Agent.
+If at any time there is not any other designated Dissemination Agent, VPSA shall be the Dissemination Agent.

-Section 8.
-Amendment.
-Notwithstanding any other provision of this Disclosure Agreement, the Authority may amend this Disclosure Agreement, if such amendment is supported by an opinion of independent counsel with expertise in federal securities laws to the effect that such amendment is permitted or required by the Rule.
+(h) Amendment.
+Notwithstanding any other provision of the Indenture, VPSA may amend its undertaking as set forth in this undertaking if such amendment is supported by an opinion of independent counsel with expertise in federal securities laws to the effect that such amendment is permitted or required by the Rule.

-Section 9.
-Additional Information.
-Nothing in this Disclosure Agreement shall be deemed to prevent the Authority from disseminating any other information, using the means of dissemination set forth in this Disclosure Agreement or any other means of communication, or including any other information in any Annual Report or notice described in Section 5 above, in addition to that which is required by this Disclosure Agreement.
-If the Authority chooses to include any information in any Annual Report or notice described in Section 5 above, in addition to that which is specifically required by this Disclosure Agreement, the Authority shall have no obligation under this Disclosure Agreement to update such information or include it in any future Annual Report or notice.
+(i) Additional Information.
+Nothing in this undertaking shall be deemed to prevent VPSA from disseminating any other information, using the means of dissemination set forth in this undertaking or any other means of communication, or including any other information in any Annual Report or notice of occurrence of a Listed Event, in addition to that which is required by this undertaking.
+If VPSA chooses to include any information in any Annual Report or notice of occurrence of a Listed Event, in addition to that which is required by this undertaking.
+If vpSA chooses to include any information in any Annual Report or notice of occurrence of a Listed Event, in addition to that which is specifically required by this undertaking, VPSA shall have no obligation under this undertaking to update such information or include it in any future Annual Report or notice of occurrence of a Listed Event.

-Section 10.
-Default.
-Any person referred to in Section 11 (other than the Authority) may take such action as may be permitted by law against the appropriate public official to secure compliance with the obligation of the Authority to file its Annual Report or to give notice as described in Section 5 hereinabove.
-In addition, the holders of not less than a majority in aggregate principal amount of 2010A Bonds outstanding may take such actions as may be permitted by law to challenge the adequacy of any information provided pursuant to this Disclosure Agreement, or to enforce any other obligation of the Authority hereunder.
-A default under this Disclosure Agreement shall not be deemed an event of default under the Indenture or the 2010A Bonds, and the sole remedy under this Disclosure Agreement in the event of any failure of the Authority to comply herewith shall be an action to compel performance.
+(j) Default.
+Any person referred to in section (k) may take such actions as may be necessary and appropriate, including seeking mandate or specific performance by court order, to cause VPSA to file its Annual Report or to give notice of a Listed Event.
+In addition, holders of not less than a majority in aggregate principal amount of the 2010-1 Bonds outstanding may take such actions as may be permitted by law to challenge the adequacy of any information provided pursuant to this Continuing Disclosure undertaking, or to enforce any other obligation of

+VPSA hereunder.
+A default under this undertaking shall not be deemed an event of default under the Indenture or the 2010-1 Bonds, and the sole remedy under this undertaking in the event of any failure of VPSA to comply with its undertaking shall be an action to compel performance.
 Nothing in this provision shall be deemed to restrict the rights or remedies of any holder pursuant to the Securities Exchange Act of 1934, the rules and regulations promulgated thereunder, or other applicable laws.

-Section 11.
-Beneficiaries.
-This Disclosure Agreement shall inure solely to the benefit of the Authority, the Participating Underwriters, and holders from time to time of the 2010A Bonds, and shall create no rights in any other person or entity.
+(k) Beneficiaries.
+This undertaking shall inure solely to the benefit of VPSA, the Participating Underwriters, and holders from time to time of VPSA's 2010-1 Bonds, and shall create no rights in any other person or entity.